 2016 was a challenging year for Ethiopia as it suffered from the worst El Niño impact in the last 50 years.
 The onset of El Niño combined with failed Belg (spring harvest) and Meher (main harvest) rains in 2015 left 10.2 million people in need of emergency food and nutrition assistance.

 While the Government and partners averted a major humanitarian catastrophe, the drought has left a negative legacy on many families, who lost livestock and other productive assets.
 The residual needs from the past year have been compounded by a new and devastating drought which hit Ethiopia and other parts of the Horn of Africa in early 2017.

-In 2017, the Government of Ethiopia released the Humanitarian Requirements Document which outlined the need to support 5.6 million people with emergency food, nutrition, health, water and education programmes.
+In August 2017, the Government of Ethiopia released the Mid-Year Humanitarian Requirements Document which outlined the need to support 8.5 million people with emergency food, nutrition, health, water and education programmes.

 WFP supports the Ethiopian Government through a range of life-saving and resilience-building activities as well as providing assistance in refugee camps.
 We use food, cash, nutrition assistance and innovative approaches to improve nutrition, empower women, build local capacities and enhance preparedness to climate-related shocks.

 What the World Food Programme is doing in Ethiopia

 WFP is currently providing emergency food assistance to 3.3 million people in the Somali region – the epicentre of the drought.
 Recipients of assistance include vulnerable pastoralist communities who have lost a significant number of livestock—their main source of income and nutrition.

 WFP is a major partner in Ethiopia’s Productive Safety Net Programme (PSNP), which assists 1.6 million people in rural areas to create community assets.
 The programme provides food and cash to vulnerable people during the lean season in exchange for work in managing natural resources and creating basic social infrastructures such as roads, schools and clinics.